Category: Best Practices

 Although SSL has now technically morphed into TSL (Transport Layer Security), most people still refer to this current technology as SSL.

-There are also some different types of SSL certificate – including one that businesses can connect with their company name to make their site look even more official.
+There are also some different types of SSL certificates – including one that businesses can connect with their company name to make their site look even more official.

 Enterprise companies have known for an extremely long time how important security and compliance are for their IT systems.
 That’s why they hire network security consulting because it’s the best way to improve their security and feel safe in keeping personal and user data.
 It’s taking small businesses a little longer to catch up.
 The move to compulsory SSL is not a punishment for businesses.
 It’s part of a wider move towards making the web more secure and protecting customer data.